aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/loading-saving-and-converting/how-to-convert-a-visio-diagram/_index.md

 - Create an instance of the Diagram class.
 - Call the Diagram class' Save method and set the image format you want to export to.The output image file looks like the original file.
 ### **Export Microsoft Visio Drawing to Image File**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-ExportToImage-ExportToImage.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToImage-ExportToImage.cs" >}}

 It is also possible to save a particular page to image, instead of the entire document:

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-ExportPageToImage-ExportPageToImage.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportPageToImage-ExportPageToImage.cs" >}}
 ## **Export to XPS**
 This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net) API.
 Use the [Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class' constructor to read the diagram files and the Save method to export the diagram to any supported image format.